 A very quick read and romance (took place over a week).
 I gratefully didn’t find it to be too insta-love because of the way it flowed into the story.
 The political/scandal happening where Colleen used to work felt out of place at times and kind of stuffed in there to add drama.
 I’m curious about the other books in this series though so I may check them out.

 Overall audience notes:

-- Language: some strong
+- Language: a little

-- Romance: kisses
+- Romance: kisses / make-outs